InvaderZim62/Mastermind/README.md

 # Mastermind

-Guess the colors.
-Mastermind tells you how many are correct, but in the wrong position (number of white dots), and how many are correct and in the correct position (black dots).
+Try to guess the colors.
+After each guess, the results are shown with the little circles on the right.
+White circles indicate correct colors in the wrong positions.
+Black circles indicate correct colors in the correct position.

 ![Mastermind](https://github.com/InvaderZim62/Mastermind/assets/34785252/d0dea0f8-227c-4c41-8fc1-0c48a5fe1e4e)